-feral bees mean bees in the wild that have returned to a wild state.
+feral bees mean bees of the species Apis mellifera L. in the wild, in a wild state.

 hive means an artificial receptacle designed for housing living bees and includes the contents of the receptacle, but does not include:

 - (a) a new hive that has never been in contact with bees, or - (b) a hive that has been treated using the irradiation treatment method and has not had contact with bees since that treatment.